Qorsairs/Quaze/README.md

 Welcome to **Quaze**, the quantum maze!
 This is a puzzle game inspired by _quantum computing_, following rules like those used for transformation of _qubits_, the basic units of information for a quantum computer.

-This project was developed by the team *Qorsairs* for the _Quantum Games Hackathon 2021_ organised by the _Quantum AI Foundation_.
+This project was developed for the _Quantum Games Hackathon 2021_ organised by the _Quantum AI Foundation_.

 ## Goal